fluxcd/website/content/en/docs/faq.md

 cd ./deploy/prod && kustomize create --autodetect --recursive
 ```

-### What is the behavior of Kustomize used by Flux
+### What is the behavior of Kustomize used by Flux?

 We referred to the **Kustomize v4** CLI flags here,
 so that you can replicate the same behavior using `kustomize build`: